bkatchmar/AngularJS-NodeJS-Exercise-1/README.md

 # index.html
 First file of the lesson, we are using this to give a crash course how AngularJS is used.
 We won't dive too deep into this, but this is to show how a basic structure for a single page app in AngularJS looks like with scope variables and binding.

+# exercise-2.html
+This file demonstrates the repeat element and how ng-click works.
+I hard code several Rick Sanchez quotes and have it appear in an h2 tag once clicked.